TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/FileUpload.rst

 You need two components for the structural information: the Domain Model definition and the TCA entry.

+The domain model definition:

 ..  literalinclude:: _FileUpload/_Blog.php
     :caption: EXT:my_extension/Classes/Domain/Model/Blog.php

+and the TCA definition:

 ..  literalinclude:: _FileUpload/_tx_myextension_domain_model_blog.php
     :caption: EXT:my_extension/Configuration/TCA/tx_myextension_domain_model_blog.php

-Once this is set up, you can create/edit records through the TYPO3 backend, attach a single or multiple files in it.
-Then using a normal controller and Fluid template, you can display an image:
+Once this is set up, you can create/edit records through the TYPO3 backend (for example via :guilabel:`Web > List`), attach a single or multiple files in it.
+Then using a normal controller and Fluid template, you can display an image.

+The relevant Extbase controller part:

 ..  literalinclude:: _FileUpload/_BlogController.php
     :caption: EXT:my_extension/Classes/Controller/BlogController.php

+and the corresponding Fluid template:

 ..  literalinclude:: _FileUpload/_Show.html
     :caption: EXT:my_extension/Resources/Private/Templates/Blog/Show.html